VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 1.1 Summary
 - Change the current parcel definition from a "contiguous" parcel defintition to one that requries tracking of separate and sellable pieces of real estate
 - This definition will replace the undefined practice of mapping and tracking "inactive" parcels and instead require towns to map and track all separate parcels individually, regardless of common ownership
-- "Contigous" parcels aggregated by common ownership are still to be created for the purposes of tax billing, but they remain administrative
+- "Contigous" parcels aggregated by common ownership are still to be created for the purposes of tax administration
 - Two parcel map layers will continue to be published via the Statewide Parcel Program: one for tax administration (formerly known as "active parcels"), and one for tracking all parcels separately (formerly known as "inactive parcels")

 Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) defines a parcel as: